AIA, LEED AP

 Jeffrey’s primary focus in the design process is striking a critical balance between the aesthetic and performative aspects of each project.
 This balance is reflected in his approach to building design: response to context, integration of structure, enclosure and operations systems, minimization of environmental impacts, and sensitivity to the human aspects of building proportion, scale, color, and texture.
 Through his leadership, his firm’s work has garnered many national, regional, and local awards for design excellence, environmental sustainability, and smart growth.

-In addition to his practice with FortyEighty Architecture, Jeffrey has been an Adjunct Professor of Architecture at Carnegie Mellon University, where he has taught the Advanced Construction Studio for the past sixteen years.
+In addition to his practice with FortyEighty Architecture, Jeffrey has been an adjunct at Carnegie Mellon University, where he has taught the Advanced Construction Studio for the past sixteen years.

 Jeffrey received a Bachelor of Science in Architecture Studies from the University of Illinois, Urbana-Champaign, in 1980.